maxberghammer/MSALB2C/README.md

 ## Build

-Run `ng build` to build the project.
+First run `npm install` in the root folder AND in the sample-project folder.
+Then run `ng build sample` to build the sample project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## First steps

+Adjust the files `config.service.ts` and `apicall.component.ts` to reflect your environment.
+Have a closer look to `app.module.ts`, `app-routing.module.ts` and `app.component.ts` to learn how to use the library.